JAS0NN/entry_ai_agent/README.md

 While the sequence diagram above shows the user interacting with VS Code/RooCode manually, we have extended the system to support automation via HTTP requests.
 Specifically, RooCode has been modified to expose port 30005 as an HTTP endpoint.

-This allows agents (or other automated programs) to send POST requests directly to RooCode, mimicking human interactions with the RooCode chatbox interface.
-In this setup, an agent can "type" commands or requests into RooCode programmatically, just as a user would through the web UI.
+This allows agents to send POST requests directly to RooCode, mimicking human interactions with the RooCode chatbox interface.

 To enable this capability, you'll need to extend your agent's implementation to generate and send HTTP POST requests to RooCode.
 Our agent sample implementations already include example code demonstrating how to issue HTTP requests for this purpose.